 Or perhaps what you found unexpected was that your client was crying out for help!
 This post is for you.

-Understand what engines they’re on top of that’s right: people write for engines.
+Understand what engines they’re on top of what’s right: people write for engines.
 Even billionaire Richard Branson wrote a blog for Yahoo! earlier in 2014.

 The Second Writing Process: “Outlining.”

-Outlining is the second stage of writing, and it’s all about figuring out what you’re going to say.
+Outlining is the second writing stage, and it’s all about figuring out what you’ll say.

-This is often the most challenging part of the process for most people because it’s the stage where you have to actually think about what you’re writing and how you want to say it.
+This is often the most challenging part because it’s the stage where you must think about your writing and how you want to say it.

 Just like anything else, if you don’t do it — you won’t get anything done.

-It’s the same thing with your writing: You want to make it well-structured, well-organized, and information-rich.
+It’s the same with your writing: You want to make it well-structured, well-organized, and information-rich.

-Not only will your article be more effective than if you didn’t do yours.
-But it will also cut down on the amount of editing you need to do to make it approved for publication.
+Your article will be more effective than if you didn’t do yours.
+But it will also reduce the editing you need to make it approved for publication.

 So let’s take a look at the process with some examples below.